Commentary: One year after failed coup, Turkey lurches toward dictatorship

-There is no the trauma of the attempted coup that shook Turkey a year ago this Saturday.
+There is no overstating the trauma of the attempted coup that shook Turkey a year ago this Saturday.
 Turkey, which had believed the age of military coups was behind it, once again witnessed tanks on the streets of Istanbul and Ankara.
 Before the night was through, nearly 300 were killed, more than a thousand were injured, Turkey’s parliament was bombed.

 Yet when Turkey’s president, Recep Tayyip Erdoğan emerged triumphant the next day declaring the failed coup “a gift from God,” it was clear to everybody that he would use the crisis to expand the witch hunt of political enemies already underway.
-Had the coup succeeded, Turkey would have almost certainly Erdoğan loyalists and the new military regime; instead, it is now stumbling toward something approaching dictatorship.
+Had the coup succeeded, Turkey would have almost certainly fallen into civil war between Erdoğan loyalists and the new military regime; instead, it is now stumbling toward something approaching dictatorship.

 Precisely because the Turkish government has been so intent on utilizing the July 15, 2016 coup attempt as a means of consolidating control and punishing political enemies, we know little about how the coup was planned.
-Turkey’s government was quick to lay blame on the followers of Pennsylvania-based cleric Fethullah Gülen, onetime allies with since Gülenists in the security services attempted to engineer Erdoğan’s demise by leaking a series of embarrassing tapes in December, 2013.
+Turkey’s government was quick to lay blame on the followers of Pennsylvania-based cleric Fethullah Gülen, onetime allies whom the government has seen as its primary enemy ever since Gülenists in the security services attempted to engineer Erdoğan’s demise by leaking a series of embarrassing tapes in December, 2013.
 Gülenists certainly played a large role in the coup, though the evidence is strong that it was implemented by a broader coalition of officers.

 The tapestry of stories that the government has spun after the coup and the lack of independent investigation mean that we will likely never know the whole truth of what transpired or why.
 The array of participants, however, was broad enough, and the coup itself undertaken with so little recognition of the realities of contemporary Turkey, that the whole effort felt desperate and last ditch.
 In a sense, the coup itself is evidence of just how broken Turkish democracy and Turkish institutions had become.

 For years, Erdoğan had engaged in a slow-moving revolution to transform Turkish society and cement his ruling Justice and Development Party’s (AKP) hold on power.
 In the wake of the coup, however, this revolution has entered a ruthless new phase, a reign of terror which finds new enemies to root out nearly every day.
 Turkey has detained more than a hundred thousand and arrested over 50,000 on suspicion of coup involvement.
 There are numerous, though unconfirmed reports of alleged Gülenists being “disappeared.”
-Torture, largely eradicated by the end of the 2000s, is once again widespread.
+Reports of torture, largely eradicated by the end of the 2000s, are once again widespread.
 Prisons are grossly overcrowded and abuse of prisoners rampant.
 The Turkish government has spent little time determining whether followers of Gülen are actually guilty of any crime; mere affiliation was sufficient.

 Almost immediately, any critic of the government became suspect.
 Prosecutors have targeted academics, human rights activists, and individuals who had the bad luck to open a savings account at a bank affiliated with the Gülen movement.
 From abroad, the purge may seem absurd: those investigated include Senator Chuck Schumer and former U.S. attorney Preet Bharara.
 But for those in Turkey the sheer absurdity of the accusations heightens the atmosphere of fear.
 Even Ahmet Şık, a journalist who was once jailed for writing a book critical of Fethullah Gülen, is now in pre-trial detention, accused of supporting “terror.”
 Turkish citizens returning from abroad routinely clear their social media and dispose of dollar bills before entering the country because the government claims that Fethullah Gülen dispensed dollar bills to his followers in the prelude to the coup attempt.